-(e) Exhibits - At least two business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing.
-The arbitrator shall resolve disputes concerning the exchange of exhibits.
+(b) At least five business days prior to the hearing, the parties shall exchange copies of all documents and exhibits they intend to submit at the hearing.
+The parties may not submit to the arbitrator any documents or exhibits which have not been provided to the other party within the timeline for doing so.

-17. Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing
+16. Date, Time, and Place of Hearing